Cldfire/nvml-wrapper/README.md

 ## NVML Support

-This wrapper has been developed against and is currently supporting NVML version
+This wrapper is being developed against and currently supports NVML version
-8. Each new version of NVML is guaranteed to be backwards-compatible according to NVIDIA, so this wrapper should continue to work without issue regardless of NVML version bumps.
+9. Each new version of NVML is guaranteed to be backwards-compatible according to NVIDIA, so this wrapper should continue to work without issue regardless of NVML version bumps.